The Case for Adam & Eve as Spiritual Ancestors of Humans

 Early homo sapiens, including ‘archaic homo sapiens’ and even possibly ‘anatomically modern homo sapiens’ (aka "homo s. sapiens"), were essentially advanced animals.
 They acted out of instinct, not any awareness of good or evil.

 It is hard to imagine that Adam and Eve wouldn’t have also had at least some new cognitive and language development in the process of their interaction with God.
 They may not only have become humans with souls, but 'crossed the line' to full consciousness, symbolic thinking, language development, and an awareness of good and evil and free will - including to disobey God, which ultimately resulted in the first sin.
 They then influenced surrounding homo s. sapiens, where their new excitement, behaviors, and their story about God, could have influenced the others to also have an awareness of a new way of thinking, moral and immoral behavior, and free will - thereby 'crossing the line' to spiritual life as well, including sin.
-Eventually, this could have spread socially to all surviving lines of homo s. sapiens, while all other hominids died out.
+Eventually, this could have spread socially to all other homo s. sapiens, while all other hominids and the homo s. sapiens that were unable to make the intellectual leap forward died out.
 It ultimately could possibly have contributed to the big growth in symbolic thinking, consciousness, language, religious behavior, ability to make more advanced tools, ability to work together more, and to migrate more successfully - which comprise what scientists call "behaviorally modern homo sapiens” and lead to "the Great Leap Forward" and the "Out of Africa" migration to the rest of the world.
 Leading secular scientists like Ian Tattersall say that the speed of the behavioral changes (not counting the spiritual aspects which scientists don't recognize) was "almost unimaginable."
+It also happens that neuroscientists, like Michael Graziano, say that human consciousness becomes evident by 70,000 years ago.

 Adam and Eve in this way, become the spiritual ancestors of all surviving humans, even though they were not biologically the ancestors of all humans.